tkf/ContextVariablesX.jl/docs/src/index.md

     packages make it impossible to work with serialization-based libraries such as Distributed.

-The value of context variable can be get and set with the indexing syntax `[]`
+You can be get and set the value of context variable with the indexing syntax `[]`

 ```jldoctest tutorial
 julia> x[] = 1;